Multi cluster setup with istio

 Launch some deployments on both sides.

-Tag the namespace for istio injection, will use namespace test for cluster 1and secure for cluster 2
+Label the namespace for istio injection, we will use the namespace test for cluster 1 and secure for cluster 2

 # Cluster 1kubectl label namespace test istio-injection=enabled --overwrite# Cluster 2kubectl label namespace secure istio-injection=enabled --overwrite